 here tor another hour.”

-That type oi disinformation passes down the line every
+That type of disinformation passes down the line every

 “No. Comus always starts early.
 They roll as rapidly

-Downtown as possible since they hate parading and the whole point
+Downtown as possible since they hate parading.
+The entire point

 is to squeeze in as much partying as possible before midnight.”